sysartifacts/sysartifacts.github.io/_conferences/atc2022/call.md

 ### Acknowledgements

-The AE process at OSDI '22 is a continuation of the AE process at OSDI '21 and was inspired by multiple other conferences, such as USENIX Security, SOSP, and several SIGPLAN conferences.
+The AE process at USENIX ATC '22 was inspired by multiple other conferences, such as USENIX Security, SOSP, OSDI, and several SIGPLAN conferences.
 See [artifact-eval.org](https://artifact-eval.org/) for the origins of the AE process, and [sysartifacts.github.io](https://sysartifacts.github.io/) for the previous AE processes held in systems.